3. Contact the relevant insurer and make the claim

-- Advising you on whether you should claim for compensation, including any time limits that apply
+- advising you whether you should claim for benefits or compensation, including any time limits that apply,

-- Helping you settle your claim out of court
+- helping you settle your damages claim out of court,

-- Commencing court proceedings where your claim can’t be settled
+- commencing tribunal or court proceedings where your claim can’t be settled,

-- Arranging for expert witnesses, including doctors, to give evidence on your behalf
+- arranging for expert witnesses, including doctors, to support your claim and if necessary give evidence on your behalf, and

 Get in touch with a solicitor